 Leonard would like to see the district establish an inspection and maintenance program.
 Inspect the ditch and prioritize projects of importance to insure water flow, while making sure funding is available to secure the future of the Bloomfield Irrigation Ditch

 Dale was born in Durango and raised on a family farm in Blanco, NM.
 He graduated from Bloomfield High School and attended a tech school in Denver.
-After graduation he enlisted in the USN "Seebees", where he did a tour in Viet Nam.
+After graduation he enlisted in the USN "Seebees", where he did a tour in Vietnam.
 After his service obligation he returned to San Juan County and began a working career in Mining of 32 Years.
 He held positions in Equipment Maintenance as a Mechanic, Supervisor, Superintendent, and finally a Manager.
-Currently, Dale is working for Caterpillar as a Product Support Manager of Mining Equipment.
+Dale also worked for Caterpillar as a Product Support Manager of Mining Equipment.

 Dale married Dana and has 2 sons; Dustin and Derek.
 He has been farming property in Blanco and Bloomfield, where he plans to be a hobby farmer for the rest of his life.